robot-colosseum/robot-colosseum/docs/source/installation.rst

    Ubuntu, we have tested it on different OS versions and different OSs, and in most cases should work just fine.

+.. warning:: If you want to use the baselines for RVT, or PerAct, you will have to install the RLBench fork from `Mohit <https://github.com/MohitShridhar/RLBench/tree/peract>`_, as it contains some changes to the demonstrations and observation classes.
+   Otherwise, your collected data won't have these new fields that are used along the baselines code.

 1.1.
 CoppeliaSim Setup
 ++++++++++++++++++++++